ruapotato/Hamnix/README.md

 # Hamnix

-Hamnix is an advanced terminal emulator that uses a fine-tuned large language model to simulate a Linux terminal environment.
-It processes input commands and generates responses that mimic real terminal behavior.
+Hamnix is an advanced AI-powered Linux terminal simulator that uses a fine-tuned large language model to provide a realistic command-line experience.
+It processes input commands and generates responses that mimic real terminal behavior, allowing users to practice and learn Linux commands in a safe, simulated environment.

 ## Features

-- Command-based input processing
-- Realistic terminal output generation
+- Realistic simulation of Linux terminal environment
+- Support for a wide range of common Linux commands
 - Command history navigation
 - Basic tab completion
+- Simulated file system state maintenance
+- Error handling and appropriate error messages
-- Simulated Linux environment
+- Interactive learning environment for Linux command practice

 ## Installation